AdamMooers/upsilon/doc/docker.md

 Install py3tftp (`pip3 install --user py3tftp`).
 Then run `make tftp` to launch the TFTP server.
 Keep this terminal open.

-## Launch FPGA Shell

-Run `litex_term /dev/ttyUSB1`.
-You should get messages in the window with the TFTP server that the FPGA has connected to the server.
-Eventually you will get a login prompt: you have sucessfully loaded Upsilon onto your FPGA.

 ## SSH Access

 Add the following to your SSH config: